Sector Security / School Safety

 - It is now possible to import any school/provider at any point throughout the day by parameterising the import process.
 This is something that was not possible in the past.

 - By utilising Google mapping API, Haefele created the ability for Pikmykid to create geofences for schools with the assistance of the mobile development team.
 This allows a lot of the teacher involvement during the end-of-day dismissal process to be automated.
-Haefele also started the journey of standardised error messages/handling in the system.

 - Haefele created a CI pipeline that allowed the PR process, server builds, and test suites to be located in one place.
 It also assists in catching bugs earlier than ever before.
-What was once just a developer machine and Live environment, we now have QA, UAT and Lice.
+What was once just a developer machine and Live environment, we now have QA, UAT and Live.

 - Haefele also automated database changes, which resulted in DB migrations with rollback and version control.
 Additionally, we also started splitting code into a cleaner, more manageable architecture.
 As such, there is now an onion architecture, dependency injection, unit tests, slim controller and vertical slices for functionality.
 This is an ongoing process, with more of the Pikmykid development team writing more code using this format than ever before.